The Truth About Forever

-The Truth About Forever is Sarah Dessen's sixth novel.
-It was published in hardcover on May 11, 2004, and in paperback on April 6, 2006.
-In 2006 the audiobook adaptation of The Truth About Forever was one of the Young Adult Library Services Association's selected picks for that year.
+The Truth About Forever is a novel by Sarah Dessen.
+It's her sixth novel and was published in hardcover on May 11, 2004, and in paperback on April 6, 2006.

 Plot summary

 The novel begins with Macy, who is trying to recover from the sudden loss of her father, saying goodbye to her boyfriend, Jason, who is going away to Brain Camp.
 Since her father died during one of their habitual morning runs, Macy gives up running and keeps all of her feelings to herself.
 Her overwhelming grief keeps her from moving forward in most aspects of her life.
 Macy is filling in for Jason at the library, and when she attempts to communicate with him about her unhappiness with her coworkers, he is not supportive.
 At the end of one of their e-mails, she tells him that she loves him, and he replies saying he thinks it would be for the best if they took a break until he returns in August.
 Upset and hurt, Macy goes for a ride and sees a van for Wish Catering, which catered to one of her mother's realtor parties.
 She applies for a job, which she gets.
 Macy enjoys this new job and her new coworkers.
 While working for Wish, she meets the artistic Wes, who she later discovers lost his mother to cancer and attended reform school for breaking and entering.
 During this time Macy's older sister begins to renovate their father's beach house despite reluctance from the other family members (mainly from her mother).
 Her mother refuses to talk to Macy about the sudden death of her husband, Macy's father; therefore she proceeds to put all of her time into her work.